janschill/cern-solid-code-investigation/notes/data-ownership-paper.md

 * Decentralized, user-centric identity management offers better privacy and control over the use of identity credentials, because it allows the user to choose flexibly what indentity information is being released. p[11]

-* Three instance: user/browser/client; service provider, identity provider
+* Three entities: user/browser/client; service provider, identity provider
+* OpenID is a lightweight identity management system
+* RelayState, HTTP parameter with location of original resource requested
+* Content negotation, offering different format and language versions of the same web document over HTTP
+  * HTTP headers to determine the format